School Mental Health

 School mental health services and supports are an effective means of addressing the mental health needs of children and improving the learning environment.
 Partnerships between schools, youth, families, and mental health providers can result in improved academic outcomes through:

-- Social and emotional support through building positive relationships;
+- Social and emotional support through developing the skills of self-awareness, self-management, social awareness, responsible decision making, and building positive relationships;

 - School engagement with children being better prepared and able to concentrate on learning;